9 Rules to Develop a Successful Learning and Development Strategy in 2024

 Wondering if you miss anything in your preparation to digitize your training?
 This is just what you need.

 To cut a long story short, the L&D strategy is built for people to manage the development of people (People here are talents, the most valuable asset of a company).
-Having stated that, a company’s learning function should play a strategic role in the following tasks.
+A company’s learning function should play a strategic role in the following tasks.

 1. Attracting talents

-A well-developed L&D strategy encourages a knowledge-sharing system, helping firms to better handle their new employee onboarding, move projects across departments to team members, and overall, improve workplace openness.
+A well-developed learning and development strategy encourages a knowledge-sharing system, helping firms to better handle their new employee onboarding, move projects across departments to team members, and overall, improve workplace openness.

 To maintain its worth, human capital requires constant investments in learning and development.
 When information gets obsolete or forgotten – which is happening more frequently these days – the value of human capital drops, and fresh learning and relevant job experiences are required to compensate.
 Companies that invest in the next generation of leaders receive a significant return on their investment.